DistributedWeb/developers.dwebx.org/docs/why-use-dbrowser.md

 ## A global hypermedia filesystem

-Hyperdrive is a filesystem where every folder and file has a URL.
+dDrive is a filesystem where every folder and file has a URL.
 Everything is linkable, and everything is accessible over the Internet (pursuant to access controls, of course).

 Applications use this linkability to join data across users and apps.
 There are no data siloes on the dBrowser Web.

 ## Versioned data

-Hyperdrive is a versioned filesystem.
+dDrive is a versioned filesystem.
 You can access old revisions of files and link to pinned versions.
 This is helpful for referencing specific copies, viewing changes over time, and recovering from bad writes or deletes.